Foodies & Shopaholics

 - Al Tettarello: in Monti, a good trattoria, but also remarkable for pizza.

 Any great discovery you wish to add?
-Let us know by mail to firstname.lastname@example.org .
-And if you wish to lear the difference between Roman pizza and Neapolitan pizza, watch this video!
+Let us know by mail to email@example.com .
+And if you wish to learn the difference between Roman pizza and Neapolitan pizza, watch this video!

 It’s the trend of the moment, already appreciated in the most important cities of the world and becoming the new gastronomic hit even in Rome.
 During your sightseeing walks or just for a quick lunch break, this new habit is giving you the chance to try a kind of food you might not easily find in traditional restaurants.
 Be aware, these shops usually do not have seats for you and it is not easy to find an empty bench in Rome….
 But… there is a special place called “Il Vinaietto” (Via del Monte della Farina, 38 – near Campo dei Fiori.
 Tel 066806989) where you can simply order a glass of wine and take your own food with you, exactly like the Romans used to do in the past in the “osterie”.